Skip to content

 Relevant for Anyone choosing how to connect a new system

-AlertOps supports four integration types.
-The right one depends on what the source system can produce:
+AlertOps supports four inbound integration types.
+The right one depends on what the source system can produce.
+On the Inbound Integrations list, the integration-type drop-down switches between them — API, Email, Chat, and Heartbeat:

 API Integrations